 Baked Eggs and Asparagus with Parmesan (Video)

 If you like baked eggs and asparagus, you’ll love this combination of Baked Eggs and Asparagus with Parmesan for an easy breakfast.
 And if you skip the toast, this tasty breakfast is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.

 Watch the video to see if you might like to make